 As romantic as this may seem, mistletoe has a bit of a dark side.
 It is a parasite, which means that it lives off of the resources of a host, in this case trees.
 It absorbs water and nutrients from tree branches on which it is rooted.
-In addition to robing its host of resources, it weakens the wood in the areas where it has taken root, which can lead to broken branches.
+In addition to robbing its host of resources, it weakens the wood in the areas where it has taken root, which can lead to broken branches.
 Heavy infestations of mistletoe can even kill a tree.
-For this reason, it is a good idea to consult an arborist if you are concerned about mistletoe in your trees.
+For this reason, it is a good idea to consult a qualified arborist if you are concerned about mistletoe in your trees.

 Article submitted by Lara Schuman, former Forestry Program Manager and Certified Arborist.

 This information is sponsored by the City of Austin.
 Learn more about trees and resources at the Tree Information Center!